Do I need to move my internet and home phone to the NBN?

 For more information on the technologies used in the rollout, visit the nbn website.

 How do I move?

 Once the NBN has reached your area, you can order a service through your preferred phone or internet retail services provider.

-If you are in a fixed line area, you will have 18 months to move to the nbn from the time your area is declared ‘ready for service’.
-NBN and your current service provider will be in contact with more information as the network rolls out in your area.
+If you are in a fixed line area, you generally have 18 months to move to the NBN from the time your area is declared ‘ready for service’.
+NBN Co and your current service provider contacts you with more information as the network rolls out in your area.